Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Loss of Control

-Another significant risk of driving on a flat tire is the loss of control over your vehicle.
+Another significant risk of driving on a is the loss of control over your vehicle.
 A flat tire can cause your vehicle to veer to one side, making it difficult to steer straight.
 This loss of control can be particularly dangerous, especially at high speeds or in adverse weather conditions.
 Without proper control, you may struggle to navigate the road safely, increasing the likelihood of an accident.

 Increased Risk of Accidents